Information on this page is not current law. It details new laws intended to commence on 1 July 2021 under the Environment Protection Act 2017.

 How to know if an incident must be reported

-- there is an adverse effect on human health and the environment
+- there is an adverse effect on human health or the environment

 - there is an adverse effect on an area of high conservation value or of special significance

-Your obligation to report applies even where the pollution incident is contained to your site.
-It also applies where environmental harm is threatened by the event.
+Your obligation to report applies even where the incident is contained to your site.
+It also applies where harm is threatened by the event.

-Actual harm doesn’t need to have occurred for you to report the pollution.
+Actual harm doesn’t need to have occurred for you to report the incident.
 You should be detecting and acting on pollution, not doing a detailed assessment of the degree of harm.